 - Wine or juice can certainly show up at a holiday office party or conference.
 The best way to approach this type of spill is first to blot the liquid up and then use club soda to release the stain and continue to blot.
 Repeat until your cloth appears clear.
 If there is still some residue coloring on the carpet fibers, step 3 above should help to diminish the stain considerably.

 Keep your Office Carpets Clean Long-Term

-When it comes to keeping carpets clean, it’s best to take care of spills and stains as they occur and follow up with a deeper clean on a regular basis.
-Using these tactics will help keep your office carpets looking their best for many years to come.
+When it comes to keeping carpets clean, it’s best to take care of spills and stains as they occur, and follow up with a deeper clean on a regular basis.
+Following these steps will help keep your office carpets looking their best for many years to come.
 We also recommend you test any carpet cleaning solutions in an inconspicuous spot to make sure your carpets are color safe.